6maxen/top-calculator/README.md

-👉Live Demo [NOT FUNCTIONAL]: https://6maxen.github.io/top-calculator/
+👉Live Demo [NO JAVASCRIPT]: https://6maxen.github.io/top-calculator/

-Built as part of The Odin Project curriculum 🧙‍♂️
+_Built as part of The Odin Project curriculum_ 🧙‍♂️

 I designed all the pixel-art assets myself and was so excited for it but hit a wall with the JS logic.